Water Filter Cost Analysis: True Cost of Ownership

 - Brita Elite saves money vs. Brita Standard.
 Despite costing more per filter, the Elite's 3x longer life makes it cheaper per gallon.
 It is the rare upgrade that actually saves you money.

 - ZeroWater is extremely expensive long-term.
-Great for specific applications (very high TDS water), but impractical for most households at $0.75 per gallon.
+Great for specific applications (very high TDS water), but impractical for most households — its per-gallon cost approaches bottled water pricing.

 - Any filter beats bottled water.
 Even the most expensive filter system costs less per gallon than the cheapest bottled water brand.